 Study design

 To address the objectives of this study, a retrospective cohort analysis will be conducted using electronic medical record (EMR) data extracted from the NeuroTransData (NTD) network of neurology practices in Germany.
 Data will be extracted for RRMS patients receiving BRACE therapy and will be divided into five cohorts:

-patients continuing on BRACE therapy, patients switching to alternative BRACE therapy,
+patients continuing on BRACE therapy

+patients switching to alternative BRACE therapy,

 patients switching to first-line oral therapy,

 patients switching/ escalating to second-line therapy and

 a composite cohort combining the above cohorts (and randomly removing duplicates in the case of patients appearing in more than one of the above cohorts).

 Separate analysis will be conducted on each of the cohorts to estimate overall disease activity/ progression (using the composite cohort) and disease activity/ progression under the different treatment scenarios.

-Characteristics of patients will be assessed at the index date which, depending on the latest available data is likely to fall between 1st January 2010 and 30th March 2015.
+Characteristics of patients will be assessed at the index date which, depending on the latest available data is likely to fall between 1st January 2010 and 30th March 2015 【2010.1.1， 2015.3.30】.
 The index date is defined as the date of switch/ escalation or in the BRACE continuation cohort as the date of the most recent visit that will allow for 12 months of post-index data.
 A twelve-month post-index period is required and outcomes will be assessed over these twelve months.
 The analysis will model six alternative, binary outcome measures:

 relapse,

 Expanded Disability Status Scale (EDSS) progression,

 confirmed EDSS progression,

 relapse or EDSS progression,

 relapse or confirmed EDSS progression

 and relapse and EDSS progression (see “Data analysis” section for full definition of variables).

 It is not possible to know a priori which outcome may be best explained by the attributes available in the data.